vojtovic/LED-Ping-Pong-DE1-project/README.md

 #### Description of control logic simulation:
+ On first line is clk signal witch is main clock source.
+Signal named en interprete signal form clk_en module.
+It id slowed main clk signal.
+Press of buttons are presents btn_r and btn_l signals.
+For ressenting front counter and back counter (see top level schema) serving front_counter_rst and back_counter_rst.
+Output from these counters present fcnt and bcnt.
+In code is used valu named current_state witch signalising game status.

 ### 5. debounce
 When the switch is pressed, there are slight transitions between another states, until the switch settles into its new state.